yunjunz/InSAR_Stack/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-See invert.py for examples in which one can invert a network of observations
+See invert.py for examples in which one can invert a network of observations.
+For example if one wants to invert a network of unwrapped interferograms:

+invert.py -i pairs.h5 -t timeseries_iono_weighted.h5 -o unwrapped-phase -w 0.2360571

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+TODO List:

+Among many tasks on my to do list, adding attributes to the insarStack has a high priority.